Table of Contents

 Please note, you are entitled to ask us to provide you with this information up to two times in a rolling twelve-month period.
 When you make this request, the information provided may be limited to the personal information we collected about you in the previous 12 months.

 (b) To delete your personal information.
+If you want it to be removed from our systems, you should delete your account from the Login & Security section of your Account page and all of the information we hold about you will be destroyed.
 If you make this request, we will delete the personal information we hold about you as of the date of your request from our records and direct any service providers to do the same.
 In some cases, deletion may be accomplished through de-identification of the information.
 If you choose to delete your personal information, you may not be able to use certain functions that require your personal information to operate.
-To delete your personal information, you should delete your account from the Login & Security section of your Account page and unsubscribe from our email newsletter.
+To delete your personal information, you should delete your account from the Login & Security section of your Account page.
 If you do not have an active Account with us and are not subscribed to our email newsletter, we do not maintain any personal information about you.

 (c) To stop selling your personal information.
 We don’t sell or rent your personal information to any third parties for any purpose.
 You are the only owner of your Personal Data and can request disclosure or deletion at any time.